 LETU also offers online master of education degrees in educational administration, curriculum and instruction, and teacher leadership.
 Learners complete one course a time, and classes last 3–7 weeks.

-LeTourneau University is regionally accredited by the Southern Association of Colleges and Schools (SACS).
-The school's teacher education program is approved by the Texas State Board for Educator Certification (SBEC) and is qualified by the Association of Christian Schools International (ACSI) to provide credentials for private Christian school educators.
+LeTourneau University is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+The school’s teacher education program is approved by the Texas State Board for Educator Certification (SBEC) and is qualified by the Association of Christian Schools International (ACSI) to provide credentials for private Christian school educators.

 35. Martin Luther College